Write us

 Tour Overview

-Sustinable Travel: At Salkantay Trek Machu, we are happy to promote and practice sustainable tourism by being eco-friendly and supporting local communities.
-Native Plant Reforestation: Our treks include actions to reforest the Andean mountains and provide social support to the communities.
+• Sustainable Travel: At Salkantay Trek Machu Picchu, we promote and practice sustainable tourism.
+We do this by being eco-friendly and supporting local communities.
+Native Plant Reforestation: Our treks include reforestation efforts in the Andean mountains and provide social support to local communities.

-Physical Rating: Difficulty and Moderate hiking suitable for most fitness levels.
+• Physical Rating: Moderate hiking suitable for most fitness levels.
 Not too challenging.

-Age requirement: 2+ / All travellers under age 18 must be accompanied by an adult.
+• Age Requirement: 2+ / All travelers under the age of 18 must be accompanied by an adult.

-Camping equipment: All inclusive such sleeping bag, hiking poles, air mattress and other, you can see our camping equipment here!!!
+• Camping equipment: Everything is included, such as a sleeping bag, hiking poles, an air mattress, and more.
+You can see our camping equipment here!

 Quick Itinerary: